Michael Burns (executive): Career

 As Lionsgate continued to grow, it listed on the New York Stock Exchange in August 2004 and diversified into television production and distribution as well as investments in branded channels.
 The company grew and diversified, acquiring Trimark Holdings (2000), Artisan Entertainment (2003), Redbus Film Distributors, subsequently renamed Lionsgate UK (2005), the Debmar-Mercury television syndication company (2006), TV Guide Network (2009) and Summit Entertainment (2012).
 In December 2016, Lionsgate acquired the premium pay television platform Starz for $4.4 billion, the largest acquisition in the Company's history.

 Lionsgate films and franchises have collectively grossed billions of dollars at the worldwide box office, and has produced ground-breaking television series such as Orange is the New Black, Nashville, Love Life, Ghosts, Mythic Quest, Power, Minx, P-Valley and the iconic Mad Men, which won four consecutive Best Drama Emmys.

 The Company also has a fast-growing location-based entertainment business that includes theme park attractions, rides and exhibitions currently operating or planned in the U.S., UK, Europe, the Middle East and China, and its ground-breaking Atom Tickets partnership with Disney and Fox.

 In a January 2014 story, "A Star is Born", chronicling Lionsgate's rise, The Economist proclaimed that "Hollywood has a new star studio with a different approach to the film business", reporting "Lionsgate has achieved a level of success no one predicted."

 Other

-Burns was a co-founder and Chairman of Novica.com and a co-founder of the Hollywood Stock Exchange.
+Burns was a co-founder and chairman of Novica.com and a co-founder of the Hollywood Stock Exchange.
 A moderate Republican, he is a contributing writer for The Huffington Post and Newsmax.

 He is a member of the Academy of Motion Picture Arts & Sciences and the UCLA Anderson board of visitors.
 On December 11, 2014, he was elected as an independent director to the Board of Directors of Hasbro, Inc.

-He also serves on the Leadership Council of global first responder International Medical Corps.
+He also serves on the leadership council of global first responder International Medical Corps.
 In March 2017 he was named Alumni of the Year by Arizona State University.

-Personal
+Personal life

 Burns was married to actress Lori Loughlin from 1989 to 1996.
-He married actress Pell James in 2006.
-He currently has three children.
+Since 2006, he has been married to actress Pell James, with whom he has three children.